raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 2c"/>
     </LMTableView>

 Finally, the `sectionSelectionMode` processing instruction is used to set the selection mode for a section.
 It corresponds to a call to the `setSelectionMode:forSection:` method of `LMTableView`.
 Valid values for this PI include "default", "singleCheckmark", and "multipleCheckmarks".
-The "default" option produces the default selection behavior; the application is responsible for managing selection state.
+The "default" option produces the default selection behavior (the application is responsible for managing selection state).
 The "singleCheckmark" option ensures that only a single row will be checked in the section at a given time, similar to a group of radio buttons.
 The "multipleCheckmarks" option causes the checked state of a row to be toggled each time the row is tapped, similar to a group of checkboxes.

 For example, the following markup creates a table view that allows a user to select one of several colors: